fauvernierma/survPen/paper/paper.md

  - Automatic smoothing parameter estimation by either optimizing the Laplace approximate marginal likelihood (LAML, [@Wood2016]) or likelihood cross-validation criterion (LCV, [@OSullivan1988]).
  - Excess hazard modelling by specifying expected mortality rates.

+``survPen`` may be of interest to those who 1) analyse any kind of time-to-event data: mortality, disease relapse, machinery breakdown, unemployment, etc 2) wish to describe the associated hazard and to understand which predictors impact its dynamics.

 Using the ``survPen`` package for time-to-event data analyses will help choose the appropriate degree of complexity in survival and net survival contexts while simplifying the model building process.